With building simulation: precision instead of a rough estimate

-Simulations are a tool for the overall optimisation of buildings, sites or infrastructure structures.
+Simulations are a tool for the overall optimisation of buildings, areas or infrastructure structures.
 The building is considered holistically across all trades.
 All system components interact with each other and the entire life cycle is taken into account.
 This allows questions to be answered early on in the planning phase and uncertainties to be eliminated.
-This creates a wide range of added value for the environment, the client, the construction project, the investor and the user of the building.
+This enables the creation of diverse added value for the environment, the client, the construction project, the investor and the user of the building.

 • Reduction of energy consumption, grey energy and greenhouse gas emissions